maximobelen/the-good-parts-awesome/README.md

 I can't sum up this part, just read the awesome introduction of Douglas Crockford.
 ###2.
 Grammar
 ###3.
 Objects
-An object in Javascript is a container of properties.<br>
+1. An object in Javascript is a container of properties.<br>
-1. A property is defined by a name and a value.<br>
+2. A property is defined by a name and a value.
-	* A property name can be any string, including the empty string.<br>
+* A property name can be any string, including the empty string.
-	* A property value can be any JavaScript value except for undefined.<br>
+* A property value can be any JavaScript value except for undefined.
 <br>
 Every Objects are linked to a prototype object from where they can inherit properties